migueltc13/TryHackMe/INSTRUCTIONS.md

 <br>

-### 4. Keep track of which rooms you have completed
+### 4. Keep track of which rooms you have complete

 By replacing '[ ]' with '[x]' in README.md file for each room you complete.